International Mountain Guides Climbing and Mountaineering Expeditions

 Travel Items

 [ ]Duffel Bags: One duffle will accompany you on the trek to BC.
-Climbers will need a second duffel, which will be packed with the mountain equipment and which will go directly to BC.
+Climbers will need a second duffel, which will be packed with the mountain equipment and which will go direct to BC.
 Duffels are carried by porters and yaks and should be sturdy and waterproof with name written on bag (in case tag is lost).
 Bags with wheels are nice for the airport, but the porters and yaks don't like to carry them, so don't bring wheeled bags.
 You will also store some travel clothes at the hotel in Kathmandu while trekking, so a smaller additional bag with a lock might be handy.
 Tip: Bring 5 large plastic garbage bags to pack gear inside duffels to protect gear from rain.

 [ ]Daypack: Large daypack or bag with a shoulder strap, so you don't have to set it down while doing the duffle shuffle or handling travel documents while going through passport control and customs at the airport.
 It needs to be big enough to hold everything you'll need for an overnight stop.